devture/matrix-corporal/docs/policy.md

 A policy contains the following fields:

 - `schemaVersion` - tells which schema version this policy is using.
 This field will be useful in case we introduce backward-incompatible changes in the future.
-For now, it's always set to `1`.
+The current `schemaVersion` is `2`.

 - `identificationStamp` - an optional `string` value provided by you to help you identify this policy.
 For now, it's only used for debugging purposes, but in the future we might suppress reconciliation if we fetch a policy which has the same stamp as the one last used for reconciliation.
 So, if you provide this value at all, make sure it gets a new value, at least whenever the policy changes.